 By Linda Rex

-This past Sunday was the Advent service at Good News Fellowship during which we lit a candle for peace.
+This past Sunday was the Advent service at our church during which we lit a candle for peace.
 As we moved into the time following the sermon, and we listened to Casting Crown’s powerful song “I Heard the Bells on Christmas Day,”1 I couldn’t help but think how feeble our words and efforts are at keeping peace.

 Truly we are so dependent upon something outside ourselves to live at peace with one another.
 I think that we all recognize our inability to be at peace with God, ourselves and one another—if we don’t, we ought to.
 Our do-it-yourself peace nearly always falls short in some way.